 Elasticsearch is a database, but it’s different from the ones you’re probably used to.
 It is an open-source distributed search and analytics engine built on Apache Lucene.
 Whereas a traditional database is optimized for storing and retrieving data, Elasticsearch is optimized for searching it.

-In this article, we’ll take a closer look at what Elasticsearch is and how you can use it in your applications.
+I’ll explain what Elasticsearch is and how you can use it in your applications.

 What is Elasticsearch?